Abifarhan/Projek-Rekayasa-Data-dan-Multimedia/README.md

 B. Indexing Image
-in this tutorial I using Pyhton, Flask, and OpenCV.
+- in this tutorial I using Pyhton, Flask, and OpenCV.
+- directory of image in : app/static/image
 The step :
 1. First you have to clone this repository and install pip with the syntax : sudo apt install python3-pip.